segevp/segevmusic/README.md

-# music-downloader
+# MusicDownload
-MusicDowloader is a python3 library to downloads songs using Deemix API and Apple Music's API for finding the songs and tagging ID3 metadata.
+A python3 library to downloads songs using Deemix API and Apple Music's API for finding the songs and tagging ID3 metadata.

+As for songs- it supports interactively searching for songs, loading songs from a file and automatic/manual song selection.
+At last it supports uploading downloaded files to WeTransfer!
+Useful if you use a remote server.

 ## Installation
 ### Pre-requisites